hmlendea/more-cultural-names/README.md

 - Check with the original HIP files and take note of the already existing names (especially for similar cultures) and the name displayed ingame (which might be very different from the internal name in the files, e.g. `d_galich` is Halych ingame)
 - Make sure there are no other dependencies than the default HIP modules.
 Do not add names for optional modules or other submods.

-Additional guidelines and rules can be found in header comments inside specific files
+Additional guidelines and rules can be found in header comments inside specific files.

 # Bibliography - Sources